LittleFool/fuelrats-dispatch-aliases/README.md

 ### mIRC

-In mIRC press `ALT+R` and copy the content of the `mIRC/remote.ini` file into the window.
+In mIRC press `ALT+R` (Tools - Scripts Editor) and copy the content of the `mIRC/remote.ini` file into the `Remote` tab of the scripts window.
 If you already have a `on 1:EXIT:` section then merge the contents.
 There can only be one `on 1:EXIT:` section in all files combined.
 Then switch to the `Aliases` tab and copy the contents of the `mIRC/aliases.ini` file into the window.
-When done click OK to save the changes and restart mIRC.
+When done click OK to save the changes and **restart** mIRC.

 ### AdiIRC

-In AdiIRC press `ALT+R`, then click on `File` - `New`.
-Copy and paste the content of the `AdiIRC/aliases.ini` and `AdiIRC/remote.ini` file from this repository into the editor.
+In AdiIRC press `ALT+R` (Tools - Edit Scripts), then click on `File` - `New`.
+Copy and paste the content of the `AdiIRC/aliases.ini` file from this repository into the editor.
+Then click on `File` - `Save`, enter a filename such as `aliases.ini` and save it under `%LOCALAPPDATA%\AdiIRC\Scripts` (default).
+Repeat the same steps for the `AdiIRC/remote.ini` file.
 If you already have a `on 1:EXIT:` section then merge the contents.
 There can only be one `on 1:EXIT:` section in all files combined.
-Then click on `File` - `Save`, enter a filename such as `aliases.ini` and save it under `%LOCALAPPDATA%\AdiIRC\Scripts` (default).
-When done, restart AdiIRC.
+When done, **restart** AdiIRC.

 ### HexChat